particle1331/ok-transformer/docs/intro.md

 ## Installation

 The custom package [`inefficient_networks`](https://github.com/particle1331/inefficient-networks/tree/dev/package) contains functions which standardize setups and configs across notebooks.
-To install this package, simply run:
+To install:

 ```
+$ git clone git@github.com:particle1331/inefficient-networks.git
+$ cd inefficient-networks
 $ cd package
 $ pip install -e .
 ```

-One benefit of this approach is that the directory structure is automatically setup for us.
-Moreover, the package  provides functions for downloading data from Kaggle, so that we won't have to search and download the datasets manually when trying to reproduce a notebook.
-Note that the [`requirements.txt`](https://github.com/particle1331/inefficient-networks/blob/dev/package/requirements/requirements.txt) file does not include TensorFlow.
-The installation can be different for each operating system, so I will leave installation of TensorFlow to the reader.
+The package sets up the directory structure and provides functions for downloading data from Kaggle.
+Note that the [`requirements.txt`](https://github.com/particle1331/inefficient-networks/blob/dev/package/requirements/requirements.txt) file has TensorFlow commented out.
+The installation can be different for each operating system and available hardware, so I leave installation of TensorFlow to the reader.

 ## References